Arrow BOOK

 • Tenderness over the thoracic facet joints

-• Pain suspected to originate from thoracic facet joints
+• Pain patterns suspected to arise from thoracic facet joints

-A facet joint block is a minimally invasive procedure that targets the medial branch nerves supplying the facet joints.
-Local anaesthetic, with or without steroid, is injected to reduce inflammation and provide diagnostic clarity.
+A thoracic facet block is a minimally invasive procedure that targets the medial branch nerves supplying the thoracic facet joints.
+Local anaesthetic, with or without steroid medication, is injected near these nerves to reduce inflammation and temporarily interrupt pain signals.

-Fluoroscopy (X‑ray guidance) or ultrasound may be used to optimise accuracy and safety.
+Fluoroscopy using X ray guidance or ultrasound may be used to improve accuracy and safety.

 What to expect during the procedure

-1. Your consultant reviews the plan and answers any final questions.
+1. Your consultant reviews the treatment plan and answers any questions

 After the procedure

-• Pain relief from a block may be immediate due to the local anaesthetic, with steroid effects developing gradually if used.
+• Pain relief from a facet block may be immediate due to local anaesthetic

-• Most people resume normal activities the next day, avoiding strenuous exercise for 24 hours.
+• Most people resume normal activities the following day while avoiding strenuous exercise for 24 hours

-• Your consultant may recommend physiotherapy to support long‑term improvement.
+Your consultant may recommend physiotherapy or posture focused rehabilitation to support longer term improvement.

 Benefits

-Ablation may offer longer‑lasting relief in selected cases
+• Radiofrequency ablation may provide longer lasting relief in selected cases

 Possible risks and side effects